101 – McMaster University

 Offers of Admission

-All programs at McMaster University have enrollment limits, and admission is at the discretion of the University.
+All programs at McMaster University have enrollment limits, and admission is at our discretion.
 Meeting minimum stated requirements for any program does not guarantee admission.
-Offers of admission will be processed as follows:
+We will process offers of admission as follows:

-- January: McMaster may make a limited number of select offers of admission to highly qualified applicants based on Grade 11 marks.
+- January 2021: We may make a limited number of select offers of admission to highly qualified applicants to non-by-selection programs.

-- Early March: Applicants presenting a minimum of 3 final or 6 midterm 4U/M courses will be considered for admission on a rolling basis, upon receipt of grades from their schools via the OUAC.
-Approximately 70% of offers of admission will be made at this time.
+- Early March 2021: We will consider applicants presenting a minimum of 3 final or 6 midterm 4U/M courses for admission on a rolling basis, upon receipt of grades from their schools via the OUAC.
+We will make approximately 70% of offers of admission at this time.

-- Applicants who were not eligible for an offer of admission in March will be reviewed again and considered for admission upon receipt of second semester midterm grades from their schools via the OUAC.
-Offers of admission will be based on official grade data reported through the OUAC and received by McMaster University no later than May 15.
+- We will re-review applicants who were not eligible for an offer of admission in March and consider them for admission upon receipt of second semester midterm grades from their schools via the OUAC.
+Offers of admission will be based on official grade data reported through the OUAC and received by McMaster University no later than May 15, 2021.

 All programs have enrollment limits and may become full prior to published deadlines.
-McMaster University reserves the right, at its sole discretion, not to accept, process or adjudicate applications or amendments to applications to any program at any time.
-You are advised to submit your application and/or amendments well in advance of the deadlines.
+We reserve the right, at our sole discretion, not to accept, process or adjudicate applications or amendments to applications to any program at any time.
+We advise you to submit your application and/or amendments well in advance of the deadlines.

 For undergraduate programs not listed, the deadline for applications is normally May 1.
-All required supporting documentation, such as official English-language testing reports, must be received by April 1.
+We must receive all required supporting documentation, such as official English-language testing reports, by April 1, 2021.

 |Program||Application Deadline||Mandatory Supplementary Application Deadline|

-Applicants will receive an email in late January/early February from the BHSc program office with details and a password to access the mandatory supplementary application.
-The supplementary application questions are available for review prior to submission via the Bachelor of Health Sciences (Honours) website.
-Refer to the website for any updates to the supplementary process.
+You will receive an email from the Bachelor of Health Sciences program office with details and a password to access the mandatory supplementary application.
+The supplementary application questions will be available for review in September prior to submission via the Bachelor of Health Sciences (Honours) website.
+Refer to the website for any updates to the supplementary application process.

-Note: All prerequisite subjects must be completed by the application deadline date.
-High school applicants: The corresponding Grade 11 subjects for prerequisite subjects must be included in the Grade 12 transcript to be submitted to the University no later than February 1 if the corresponding Grade 12 subject is being completed in the second semester.
+Note: You must complete all prerequisite subjects by the application deadline date.
+High school applicants: The corresponding Grade 11 subjects for prerequisite subjects must be included in the Grade 12 transcript to be submitted to the University no later than February 1 if you are completing the corresponding Grade 12 subject in the second semester.

 Scholarships and Financial Aid

-- if you are entering Level I of a first baccalaureate degree program,
+- are entering Level I of a first baccalaureate degree program,

 We offer many in-course scholarships for students enrolled in programs above Level I.

-The guaranteed residence space must be secured by completing an online residence application, including deposit, by the deadline date specified in your offer of admission letter.
+Secure your guaranteed residence space by completing an online residence application, including deposit, by the deadline date specified in your offer of admission letter.

 If you do not receive a residence guarantee, you may apply to a waiting list.